generalui/redwood-stripe/part1/readme.md

 }
 ```

-We reauthenticate and expect the User in the database to have the right `subscriptionStatus`.
+We reauthenticate and expect the user in the database to have the right `subscriptionStatus`.
 But we don't know when stripe is calling our webhook to update the `subscriptionStatus` in our database.
-In this case we could use Apollo subscriptions, but for the sake of simplicity, we well just poll our backend and check if our user has been updated.
+In this case we could use Apollo subscriptions, but for the sake of simplicity, we will just poll our backend and check if our user has been updated.
 Stripe won't send the notification to our webhook long after the payment has been confirmed.
 What we need is to just say that our payment is done, and then reauthenticate every second until the `currentUser.subscriptionStatus` is updated.

 ```tsx
 const [paymentDone, setPaymentDone] = useState(false)